Lunar New Year: best gifts and decor to celebrate the year of the snake - National | Globalnews.ca

 Ring in the New Year with the limited-edition small Eleanor rectangular bag, adorned with a crystal-embellished snake that symbolizes luck, wisdom, and prosperity.
 Crafted from polished leather with a sleek, structured design, this compact beauty will be your new go-to accessory.

-Wrapped in flavour, Laumière Gourmet Fruits Fortune Cookies are crafted with exquisite oriental fruits and nuts, making them the perfect sweet treat to indulge in or share at any festive New Year party.
-Each luxurious box comes with a traditional hongbao, adding an extra touch of celebration.
+Wrapped in flavour, Laumière gourmet fruits fortune cookies are crafted with exquisite oriental fruits and nuts, making them the perfect sweet treat to indulge in or share with loved ones.
+Each luxurious box comes with a traditional hongbao.

 Every party needs decorations, and this snake-themed ornament will tie everything together.
 Its intricate design adds elegance and symbolism, making it the perfect finishing piece for your celebration.